 Solar panel types and prices

-There are four main types of solar panels: monocrystalline, polycrystalline, thin-film, and bifacial.
+There are four main solar panels: monocrystalline, polycrystalline, thin-film, and bifacial.
 The prices of solar panels can vary widely depending on the type, manufacturer, and size of the system.
 As of 2021, the average cost for a monocrystalline solar panel is between $0.55 to $0.85 per watt, while polycrystalline solar panels range from $0.45 to $0.75 per watt.
 Thin-film solar panels are typically the least expensive option, ranging from $0.35 to $0.70 per watt, while bifacial solar panels can be more expensive due to their higher efficiency, costing anywhere from $0.90 to $1.20 per watt.